INSIDE: Roam the Gnome’s Insiders Guide to the Hiroshima Children’s Museum.

 Hiroshima in One Day with Kids

-Correct at time of publication.
+Correct at time of publication on Roam the Gnome.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in yen, unless otherwise stated

 Address: 5-83 Motomachi, Naka Ward, Hiroshima City, Hiroshima, 730-0011, Japan

 - Hiroshima Children’s Museum is closed every Monday, the day after National holidays, Year-end and new year holidays (from Dec.29 to Jan.3)